-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

 - a) written examination (approx. 60 minutes) or - b) written examination consisting entirely or partly of multiple/single choice questions (approx. 60 minutes) or - c) presentation (15 to 20 minutes) and written elaboration (approx. 20 pages); (weighted 1:2) or - d) oral examination (one candidate each: approx. 10 to 15 minutes; groups of 2: approx. 20 minutes; groups of 3: approx. 30 minutes) or - e) entirely or partly computerised written examination (approx. 60 minutes)